• Skip to primary navigation

 • Pure vanilla extract

 • Neutral oil for cooking the pancakes.
-I prefer to cook my pancakes in a little bit of oil because it crisps up the edges real nice.
-If butter is more your jam, feel free to switch it up.
+I like cooking my pancakes with a little oil because it gives the edges a nice crisp.
+If you prefer butter, feel free to use that instead.

 Dry Ingredients:

 • High quality gluten-free all purpose flour containing xanthan gum.
-I prefer to use Bob's Red Mill GF 1:1 (the blue bag) for this recipe.
+I used Bob's Red Mill GF 1:1 Baking Flour (the blue bag) for this recipe.
 King Arthur Measure for Measure works, but tends to be drier, so you might need to add a touch more liquid to the batter.

 • Granulated sugar, or honey or maple syrup